Life Insurance for a Buy-Sell Agreement

 If your business partners are applying at the same time, JRC will coordinate this step for you.
 Typically, the same general policy information is required for each partner, including his or her policy number (if already approved), coverage amount, named beneficiaries, and listed policy owner.
 You will also be asked if any other life insurance applications are in progress.

-To effectively “buy out” each partner in the event of an unforeseen death, the primary business owner purchased a $5 million dollar policy, and the other two partners purchased policy for $2.5 million each.
+To effectively “buy out” each partner in the event of an unforeseen death, the primary business owner purchased a $4 million dollar policy, and the other two partners purchased a policy for $2 million each.

-If any of the partners die in the next 10 years, their ownership in the company will be paid out to their family, allowing them to realize their loved one’s equity and maintain the lifestyle they helped to build, with no loss of income.
+If any of the partners die within the next 10 years, their ownership stake in the company will be paid their family as a tax-free lump sum.
+This will allow them to realize their loved one’s equity and maintain their current lifestyle.

-The business would also be able to continue operating without selling off assets or obtaining a loan to pay off the deceased partner’s share of the business.
+A buy-sell agreement will also allow the business to continue to operate in full capacity, instead of selling off assets, or obtaining a loan to pay out the deceased partner’s share of the business.

 While sorting out your buy-sell agreement, there is also the possibility that you will want to buy separate key person life insurance (again, in addition to your personal coverage).
 Key person coverage protects your business from: